Psionica/psionica.github.io/docs/about.md

 ### Hardware/software resources

 As part of [our transparent budget](https://opencollective.com/psionica), you can request hardware (e.g. a temporary GPU cluster in the cloud) or software resources (e.g. third-party API access) to support you in building your projects.
-That said, resources are granted on a case by case basis when free and open source alternatives are inaccessible.
+Resources are granted on a case by case basis when free and open source alternatives are inaccessible.

 ### Exposure